-Build and test the container
+Build and Test the Algorithm Container

 In this tutorial, we will build an algorithm image for a U-Net that segments retinal blood vessels from the DRIVE Challenge.
+It takes a color fundus image (color-fundus) and the subject's age in months (age-in-months), and produces a vessel segmentation mask (binary-vessel-segmentation).

 Algorithm page: Demo Vessel Segmentation